pjcalvo/pjcalvo.github.io/_posts/2019-12-18-broken-links-with-python.md

 date:   2019-12-18 11:27:00 +0200
 categories: "testing"
 ---
-# python webcrawler using scrapy to check for broken links
+# python web crawler using scrapy to check for broken links
 **web crawlers are fascinating in terms or auditing a website, they are automated, fast and efficient**

 in this article I will provide instructions to build a super simple out of the box web crawler using python and scrapy library to crawl through a given site and generate a .csv report with broken links

 ## pre-requisites
-For this article I will use [python3](https://realpython.com/installing-python/), so make sure that is installed.
+for this article I will use [python3](https://realpython.com/installing-python/), so make sure that is installed.

 ## getting started
-First, lets create a project folder and setup a [python environment](https://realpython.com/python-virtual-environments-a-primer/).
+first, lets create a project folder and setup a [python environment](https://realpython.com/python-virtual-environments-a-primer/).
 ```bash
 $ mkdir web-crawler && cd web-crawler
 $ python3 -m venv venv
 $ . venv/bin/activate
 ```

-Then we will install all our dependencies, in this case we just need scrapy:
+then we will install all our dependencies, in this case we just need scrapy:
 ```bash
 $ pip install scrapy
 ```

-Now, we will create the script that will run the crawler.
+now, we will create a script that will run the crawler.
 At this point I will sugges using a content editor (vscode, sublime, pyCharm, notepad++), but I will create the file using the terminal.
 ``` bash
 $ touch script.py
 ```

-Lets open the file and start scripting.
+let's open the file and start scripting.

 [!NOTE]
 This is python be careful about indentation.